 Tube Factory artspace, 1125 S. Cruft St. Indianapolis, IN 46203

-Tube Factory is open to the public as a public place for culture, community, and creativity and features a contemporary art exhibition space and socially engaged art laboratory.
+Tube Factory is a hybrid between a contemporary art museum and community center.
+It is open six days a week as a public place for culture, community, and creativity and features a contemporary art exhibition space and socially engaged art laboratory.
 It’s also home base for Big Car Collaborative’s work across Indianapolis and beyond.
-Tube Factory features rotating exhibits, interactive projects, space to hang out, a reference library and free books for teens and kids to take home, an outdoor gathering space, and more to find by exploring.
+Tube Factory features rotating commissioned exhibits by international and local artists alike, interactive projects, space to hang out, a reference library and free books for teens and kids to take home, an outdoor gathering space, and more to find by exploring.

 This previously vacant 12,000-square-foot former manufacturing building is now a thoughtfully renovated home base for our work as well as partnership-based community meetings and cultural events.
 It was built in 1908 for use as a dairy bottling plant before housing an armory, sheet metal pattern works, peanut roaster, and factory where people made metal tubes.
 Check out photos of Tube Factory here and view GIFs of the transformation of our space here.